graycoreio/daffodil/libs/design/card/README.md

 > **Deprecation notice:**
 >
-> `DaffCalloutModule` is deprecated.
+> `DaffCardModule` is deprecated.
 Use the standalone component imports instead.

 ## Anatomy
 A card is composed of a container, image, icon, tagline, title, content, and actions, displayed in the order listed: